 Sarah graduated from the University of Michigan’s Taubman College of Architecture and Urban Planning with a degree in Architecture, and is a LEED Accredited Professional.
 She spent the first decade of her career in architecture firms ranging in work from national retail roll-out programs to large scale commercial retail, lifestyle centers, hospitality, workplace & multi-family.
 Her experience also included regularly working with and presenting to zoning & planning boards throughout the East Coast with a focus on signage ordinances.

 Sarah lives in Baltimore, Maryland with her husband, daughter, and 2 rescue dogs.

 Sapna Budev, Executive Director

-Sapna Budev works with the Board of Trustees to establish vision and direction for the organization, ensuring adherence to the Foundation's mission.
+Sapna Budev works with the Board of Trustees to establish vision and direction for the Foundation.

-She has the ultimate responsibility for establishing and overseeing program, financial, and operational goals; guiding creation and implementation of strategic plans, and representing the Foundation before key constituencies.
-She works closely with the Academic Advisory Council for Signage Research and Education to manage the research pipeline and enable academic research.
+She establishes and oversees program, financial, and operational goals; guides the creation and implementation of the strategic plan, and represents the Foundation before key constituencies.
+She works closely with academics at Tier 1 universities to manage the research pipeline and enable academic research.

-Ms. Budev previously served as the Director of Strategic Initiatives for the International Sign Association (ISA) where she worked with the Sign Research Foundation to spearhead the 2013 joint publication of the Urban Wayfinding Planning and Implementation Manual.
-This research produced a series of webinars and workshops which educated over 2,000 planners and downtown managers on the concepts surrounding complex wayfinding systems and projects and launched her interest in academic research.
+Ms. Budev previously served as the Director of Strategic Initiatives for the International Sign Association (ISA).
+Her interest in academic research was launched where she partnered with the Sign Research Foundation to spearhead the 2013 joint publication of the Urban Wayfinding Planning and Implementation Manual.
+This research produced a series of webinars and workshops which educated over 2,000 planners and downtown managers on the concepts surrounding complex wayfinding systems and projects.

 Emmalee Denkler, Program Manager